History of KFC: Spin-off as Tricon (later Yum! Brands)

 Tricon was renamed Yum!
 Brands in May 2002.
 In that year, the chain had to contend with Burger King's launch of the Chicken Whopper, as well as fried chicken offerings from the Domino's and Papa John's pizza chains.
 Within three months, the Chicken Whopper became Burger King's most successful launch of all time, with sales of 50 million.
 In September 2002, KFC sales were down 10 percent against the previous year.
 From 2002 to 2005, KFC experienced three years of weak sales, when underinvestment in product development left the brand looking "tired and poorly positioned", according to Restaurant Research, an independent consultancy.
 A roast chicken product line introduced in 2004 proved unsuccessful, and the worldwide avian flu scare of 2005 temporarily decreased sales by as much as 40 percent.
 KFC responded in March 2005 by adding a cheap, small chicken burger to the menu called the "Snacker".
 It proved to be one of the chain's most successful product launches to date, with over 100 million in sales.
 In international markets, KFC introduced the "Boxmaster", a meal-sized wrap in a box.
 KFC also began a makeover of the US brand image, bringing back the full "Kentucky Fried Chicken" name at some outlets and returning portraits of Colonel Sanders to prominence.

 In 2009, KFC International launched the Krusher (Krushem in some markets) line of frozen beverages.
 The product was an attempt to introduce a between-meals snack to KFC, and was marketed towards teenagers.
 In April 2010, the Double Down sandwich was launched.
 Criticised as an unhealthy product, it featured two pieces of fried chicken in lieu of a conventional bread bun.
 It has proved to be a success for the company, with 15 million Double Downs sold worldwide between March 2011 and March 2013.
 In September 2012, the Chicken Little sandwich returned in the US.

+In 2013, KFC opened a fast casual version, KFC Eleven, with a test location in Louisville on Bardstown Road.
+The sole KFC Eleven was closed in April 2015.